bobbimanners/Applecorn/README.md

   from the copy cursor to the insert cursor.
 - BBC Micro function keys are supported.
 Use Open Apple with the number keys for the unshifted function keys.
-Use Closed Apple with the number keys for the function keys with Ctrl.
+Use Closed Apple with the number keys for the function keys with Shift.
+Use both Open Apple and Closed Apple together with the number keys for the function keys with Ctrl.

 ### 'Sideways ROM' Support